✅ CORRECT ORDER

 )

-def get_current_weather(location_service: mesh.McpMeshAgent = None):
+async def get_current_weather(location_service: mesh.McpMeshAgent = None):

-location = location_service() if location_service else "Unknown"
+location = await location_service() if location_service else "Unknown"

 return f"Current weather in {location}: 22°C, Sunny"